iamarjunsuresh/gedit-searchafter3letters/README.md

 gedit - Search triggered only after 3 letters are typedin
 ============================================

-project for fun  didnt completely work
+project for fun  wont  completely work. will work on remaning part when god help me to do so .

 when searching large log files, gedit hangs up when trying to type in commonly used words or letters vowels due large no of occurence